Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay/Apple-Pay-App.md

 ## Step 5: Submit a Payment Request

-A payment request consists of a list of summary items that describe to the user what is being paid for, a list of available shipping methods, a description of what shipping information the user needs to provide, and information about the merchant and the payment processor.
+The merchant can submit a payment request to Apple to verify if apple pay is supported and to receive the encrypted wallet data.
 Refer to Apple Pay's [Creating Payment Request](https://developer.apple.com/library/archive/ApplePay_Guide/CreateRequest.html#//apple_ref/doc/uid/TP40014764-CH3-SW2) for more detail.

+## Step 6: Submit a Charge Request

+Option 1 - Encrypted Data (wallet encrypted data using apple encryption, commerce hub will decrypt) Option 2 - Decrypted Wallet (Merchant using their own certificate and they decrypt themselves and send us card data)

 <!--
 type: tab
-title: Request
+title: ApplePay
 -->

 ##### Example of a Charge Payload Request.